jasmosez/ilobby-backend/README.md

 There is not test coverage at this time

 ## Current Deployment(s)
-It is currently deployed at https://ilobby.thisjames.com
+The backend is currently deployed at https://ilobby-backend.herokuapp.com The frontend is currently deployed at https://ilobby.thisjames.com

 # Let me know what you think!